Netherlands American Cemetery: History

 Spring 1945 brought relief to the effort involved but a dramatic and accelerated number of those to be buried.
 As the number of dead increased with the nearby Battle of the Bulge and other conflicts it became necessary for the U.S. military to ask the people of Margraten for help.
 The response of the village initiated a full relationship between south Limburg Province of the Netherlands and the American cemetery that remained active into the 21st century.
 The cemetery was ceremonially opened on Memorial Day 1946 as an event of international attention and with the attendance of twenty trucks full with flowers from sixty surrounding villages.
 The final phase of the cemetery's development, in 1949, required the disinterment of most burials for return home or movement to other cemeteries, redesign and reinternment for the creation of the modern Netherlands American Cemetery of the American Battle Monuments Commission.

 Nearly all US personnel were concentrated at the cemetery with the exception of some burials at Zoetermeer (pilot John E. McCormick), Loosdrecht (Jasper Vandenbergh killed in action 16 December 1944 at St. Vith - originally interred at Henri-Chappelle but moved to Loosdrecht cemetery at the request of his parents who both came from the town) and Opijnen (eight of the crew of B-17 Man-O-War shot down over Opijnen on 30 July 1943).

 Over 3,000 Germans that had been buried in a field adjacent to the American one were reburied at Ysselsteyn German war cemetery.
-Russian soldiers were moved to Amersfoort.
+The bodies of Soviet prisoners of war were moved to Rusthof cemetery, Amersfoort.
 Additionally, a thousand Commonwealth soldiers, mainly British and Canadian, were also moved to cemeteries elsewhere post war.

 The cemetery was dedicated in 1960 and officially opened by Queen Juliana of the Netherlands.